alextremp/brusc/README.md

 * **adapter**

-The adapter function will allow you to return an adapted instance of the received one before it's injected.<br>
+The adapter function will allow you to return an adapted instance of the received one (a recently initialized instance) before it's saved in the IoC container.<br>
 This enables [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming), letting you to return:
 - a Proxy over the instance (p.ex. to log every method on every instance)
 - a Custom Decorator over the instance ([decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern))
 - ... the modified instance you need!

-Note that the adapter receives the _key_ and _module_ parameters also.
-The key parameter gives you the possibility to apply some features only on some keys.
-The module parameter is intended to be used in big/modular projects to apply AOP features at top-level initialization, to all containers instances, or to some modules only.
+Parameters:
+- instance: the recently initialized instance which has not been saved in the container yet.
+- key: the assigned key in the container, will allow you to adapt specific instances only if used.
+- module: the module ID would allow you to adapt other app's module instances in combination with the chain parameter (not necessary in most of the cases)

 * **chain**

-The chain boolean (defaults to false) allows you to call the iocModule method, more than once.<br>
+The chain boolean (defaults to false) allows you to call the iocModule method with the same module ID more than once, without loosing the created container configuration on the next time it's called (in normal situations you'll need to call the iocModule function just 1 time).<br>
 * When chain is false, each iocModule call will replace the module's container by a new container with the received initializer function.
-* When chain is true, the iocModule will create a ChainedContainer.
+* When chain is true, the iocModule will create a chained container.
 All will be the same, but when iocModule is called another time, the new invocation will be chained to the previous container.<br>
-  * In that case, when any instance is requested for injection, the IoC Chained Container will lookup the first container initializer for the instance, return it if it's found, and look up for the second container initializer if the first did not resolved to any instance.
+  * In that case, when any instance is requested for injection, the IoC chained Container will lookup the first container initializer for the instance, return it if it's found, and look up for the second container initializer if the first did not resolved to any instance.
+The adapters will be chained also, returning an accumulated adapter through the chain of containers.

 ### iocInjector